 There is nothing going on yesterday, nobody is alive tomorrow, nobody alive one minute ago.
 We are all only alive now, experiencing now.
 Thinking about tomorrow, perhaps, reflecting on yesterday, but doing it now.
 In all the homes, offices, shops, on the streets, on planes, in cars, in the woods and the deserts, it's all going on now.
 All of it going on now.
 It's strangely quiet, though...
 A clock does tick, yes, but the spaces between the ticks are much longer, and they are quite silent.

-Time isn't ticking, that's what clocks do and we made the clocks.
-It's up to us to choose to focus on the sound or on the silence.
+Time isn't ticking.
+That's what clocks do and we made all the clocks.
+Now it's up to us to choose to focus on the sound or on the silence.

 The way we perceive sound, and for that matter the way we perceive light are utterly bound up with time.
-If our internal clock happened to be running a little slow, then the music would seem faster, the notes all higher in pitch.
+If our internal clock happened to be running a little slow then the music would seem faster, the notes all higher in pitch.
 Colour would be a little bluer.
 There is certainly an aspect of our internal timekeeping that we can trust, then - the part that keeps the colours and the notes the same, whatever our state of mind.
+Somehow, each of really does contain an absolutely accurate clock.
+I would be fascinated to know if there are people whose perception of colour or musical notes shifts - please let me know if this is you.

 I heard a lovely thought recently: time would seem very different to a tree.
 Every day would be one single breath.
 Inhaling during the day and exhaling at night, one of our years a single day.
 Getting ready for bed in the autumn.
 I've no idea if trees have anything that we would think of as 'experience', but the idea does hint at the wide variety of possible timescales.